St Kilda Road is one of Melbourne’s most loved boulevards, but right now it is a dooring hotspot with poor separation between cars and bikes.

 St Kilda Road in its current form is an unacceptable risk that squeezes bikes in between parked cars and heavy motor traffic.

-People who ride bikes on St Kilda Road need space
+People who ride bikes on St Kilda Road need separated space to ride.

 In 2007, the City of Melbourne released a master plan for St Kilda Road that featured Copenhagen-style separated bike lanes along the length of the boulevard.
 The plan was put to public consultation but it was not supported by the State Government.